java-park-mail-ru/SeaBattle-09-2017/README.md

 ```
 {
   "status": 5,
-  "response": "You are now registered!",
+  "seabattle.response": "You are now registered!",
 }
 ```
 ### Login